Who says there’s a problem?

 How do you isolate guest wireless traffic to keep your school network safe?
-By implementing industry best-practices and standards and asking your IT staff (or vendor) to follow these basic guidelines: Implement “Access Control Lists” to prevent guest wireless users from having access to your school network where school les/data are located.
+By implementing industry best practices and standards and asking your IT staff (or vendor) to follow these basic guidelines: Implement “Access Control Lists” to prevent guest wireless users from having access to your school network where school files/data are located.

 Keep the guest wireless traffic segmented on its own network/VLAN – Never configure the guest wireless to use the SAME network as your school network.

 Following those two simple steps will create a –SAFE– guest wireless network usable by everyone!

 The wireless transformation process at Whitnall School District